 – common issues/problem points

-This information can help develop your business strategy to hone marketing efforts to a specific target audience or provide greater clarification on your website regarding more complex issues.
+This information can help you to develop your business strategy and target your marketing efforts to a specific audience, or provide greater clarification on your website regarding complex issues.

-Ultimately, you learn a wealth of information on your clients/prospects which can help you to serve them better.
+Ultimately, you are able to learn so much more about your clients and their prospects which can help you to serve them more effectively.

-As outlined, live chat is a fantastic way to increase sales, provide excellent customer service, and develop your business strategy.
+As we have outlined above, live chat is a fantastic way to increase sales, provide excellent customer service, and develop your business strategy.

 However, it’s important to note that it is a tool that you need to use correctly in order for your business to reap the benefits.

-Obviously, it is impossible to be able to man a live chat 24/7, but consider outsourcing to a company like Cymphony that specialise in responding to chats whenever you’re busy.
+Obviously, it is impossible to be able to man a live chat 24/7, but you could consider outsourcing to a company like Cymphony that specialise in responding to chats whenever you’re busy.

 As well as availability, it’s important to set a clear goal with your chats and have a plan in place for when your agent can’t solve the problem

 Shall someone give the client a call or follow up email?

 A clear direction should be set.
 Live chat is best used within an omnichannel approach to ensure that no matter the type of customer or query, there’s a communication channel that suits them.